 - Certificates of Deposit (100%) - U.S. Savings Bonds (100% if fully matured, otherwise 80%) - Marketable Securities (100% net of margin debt).
-Marketable Securities are defined as legitimate stocks, bonds or mutual funds that are publicly traded. - Restricted Stock Units (RSU) Refer to FNMA Guides - IRA, Keogh, and 401(K) Retirement Accounts (80% of vested balance excluding outstanding loans secured against it if under eligible retirement age, 100% of vested balance excluding outstanding loans secured against it eligible retirement age.) - Pension Plans (60%) Only amounts accessible within a 30-day window are permitted. - Annuities (60%) Only amounts accessible within a 30-day timeframe are permitted - Trust Accounts (100%) Must review a copy of the full Trust Agreement - The use of business assets for self-employed borrowers for down payment, reserves and closing costs are allowed.
-The borrowers on the loan must have 25% ownership of the business.
+Marketable Securities are defined as legitimate stocks, bonds or mutual funds that are publicly traded. - Restricted Stock Units (RSU) Refer to FNMA Guides - IRA, Keogh, and 401(K) Retirement Accounts (80% of vested balance excluding outstanding loans secured against it if under eligible retirement age, 100% of vested balance excluding outstanding loans secured against it eligible retirement age.) including ROTH - Pension Plans (60%) Only amounts accessible within a 30-day window are permitted. - Annuities (60%) - - Trust Accounts (100%) Must review a copy of the full Trust Agreement - The use of business assets for self-employed borrowers for down payment, reserves and closing costs are allowed.
+The borrowers on the loan must have 25% ownership of the business and must be the owners of the account.
 If additional assets over the percent of ownership are to be used towards downpayment and/or reserves, an access letter(s) from the remaining owners of the business must be obtained.
 If income from the business is being used to qualify, a letter from a CPA or Third-Party Tax Preparer must be obtained verifying that the withdrawal of funds for the transaction will not have a negative impact on the business.
 The CPA/Tax Preparer must attest that they have audited the business financial statements or reviewed working papers provided by the borrower as well as attest that they are not affiliated/associated with the borrower or their business.
 If a CPA letter is not provided, a cash flow analysis of the business assets and liabilities (balance sheet) must be completed by the client to determine if the withdrawal of funds from the business is acceptable.
-If no balance sheet provided, we will accept lender cash flow analysis of 12 months business bank statements. - Spousal accounts Accounts held solely in the name of a non-borrowing spouse may be used for down payment and closing costs only and are subject to the requirements outlined in B3-4.3-04 Fannie Mae Guides Verification of Assets. (see pooled funds section).
-Accounts held solely in the name of a non-borrowing spouse may not be used to meet reserve requirements. - Crypto Currencies, Bitcoin and Ethereum, are an eligible source of funds for down payment and closing costs and reserves.
+If no balance sheet provided, we will accept lender cash flow analysis of 12 months business bank statements.

+- Spousal accounts Accounts held solely in the name of a non-borrowing spouse may be used for down payment and closing costs only and are subject to the requirements outlined in B3-4.3-04 FNMA guides Verification of Assets.
+(Pooled funds section) Accounts held solely in the name of a non-borrowing spouse may not be used to meet reserve requirements. - Crypto Currencies, Bitcoin and Ethereum, are an eligible source of funds for down payment and closing costs and reserves.
 For down payment and closing cost, the assets must be liquidated and deposited into an established US bank account.
 For reserves, documentation to prove ownership of the crypto holdings must be provided together with verification of current valuation from the Coinbase Exchange within 30 days of Note date at 60% of the current valuation.
 If the borrower transfers the cryptocurrency into a US financial institution prior to closing 100% of the funds can be used for reserves.
-Crypto currency is not an eligible liquid asset for asset depletion. - Delayed 1031 Exchange funds for "like-kind exchange" are eligible for EMD, down payment and closing costs.
-1031 Exchange funds are not eligible for reserves.
-Must be properly documented and in compliance with Internal Revenue Code Section 1031
+Crypto currency is not an eligible liquid asset for asset depletion.